 In 2019, Ashdale Secondary College launched its Breakfast Club.
-Thanks, in part, to the generous support of Brumbies Darch and Wanneroo Uniforms, we are able to provide free breakfast in cosy surroundings for all our students.
+Thanks, in part, to the generous support of Brumbies Darch and Wanneroo Uniforms, we can provide free breakfast in cosy surroundings for all our students.
 The Club runs from 8 am until 8.30 am every morning and has a variety of foodstuffs available for students to help themselves to – Milo, hot chocolate, fruit juice, toast with a variety of spreads such as butter, jam, honey, cheese and vegemite.
 There is always plenty of fruit and even tasty sweet surprises such as pastries and healthy cupcakes – and it is all FREE to ensure not a single Ashdale student needs to start the day hungry.

 Lunch Clubs & Activities